ESHackathon/eshackathon.github.io/_posts/2019-01-17-what_is_the_esh.md

 <b><em>3.
 What does a hackathon involve?
 Is it only for programmers?</em></b>
 Our hackathons bring together diverse groups of people with a range of different skills to produce solutions for our main problems in evidence synthesis.
 People differ in their backgrounds (social scientists, natural scientists, computer scientists, mathematicians…) and the industries where they work (researchers, NGOs, start-ups, industry…).
 Further, attendees that can write code usually differ in the coding languages they use (R, java, python…).
 This diversity helps people to overcome problems by working as a team.

-But the hackathon is more than just a computer science exercise – it’s primarily about solving problems, and some of this can be done by producing technology, whilst for other issues we need to identify and understand the problem.
+But the hackathon is more than just a computer science exercise – it’s primarily about solving problems, and some of this can be done by <em>producing</em> technology, whilst for other issues we need to identify and understand the problem.
 For that reason, we also rely heavily on evidence synthesis experts to think through some of the more fundamental issues facing evidence synthesis, for example, how we can deal with predatory journals or paywalled research.
 There is a vital place at the ESH for non-programmers as well in helping to understand these problems and identify possible solutions, some of which may require technology.
 <br>

 <b><em>4.
 How did you get interested in Evidence Synthesis Technology?</em></b>